AsteriskZuo/react-native-push-collection/docs/en/qa.en.md

 ## Unable to use FCM push notifications on Huawei phones.

 Answer: If the Huawei phone does not have Google services installed, it will indeed be unable to use FCM push notifications to receive offline messages.
 The log indicates `Google Play services missing or without correct permission.`

+Similarly, other domestic phones, if they do not have Google services installed, will also be unable to retrieve the token.
+The error message will be similar: `Topic sync or token retrieval failed on hard failure exceptions: java.util.concurrent.ExecutionException: java.io.IOException: SERVICE_NOT_AVAILABLE.
+Won't retry the operation.`